dthoel/git-test/README.md

 # git-test
 This is a git test with vs code repository.
-I am editing this readme on github.com
+I modified this line in my local master.